 Hours of Operation: 11am - 1:30pm

-Water, snacks and washroom facilities will be available.
+Water, snacks (including our very popular ICE CREAM STOP) and washroom facilities will be available.
 Complementary tours of the church are available.

 Discover Old Hay Bay Church: It's the oldest Methodist building in Canada and the second oldest church in Ontario.
 Built in 1792 on land donated by Paul Huff, Hay Bay Church was the first meeting house for Loyalists in Ontario.
 In addition to weddings and special parties, the restored church is host to an annual service on the fourth Sunday of August.
 Old Hay Bay Church is recognized as a national Canadian historic site.